 If only we had known then what lay ahead.

 There are a lot of things I don’t remember about my childhood.
-They are locked in my wonky top box somewhere and usually it takes a reminder from someone else to give them a jolt and bring them back to life.
+They are locked in my poor brain somewhere and usually it takes a reminder from someone else to give them a jolt and bring them back to life.

 Other things I remember only to well.
 Some I wish I could forget.